marklauter/pool/README.md

 The pool item factory interface makes it possible to create new items for the pool, check that items are ready for use, and make items ready for use if they are not ready.
 In the case of a database or SMTP connection, this would include constructing the connection, checking that the connection is active, calling connect if the connection is inactive.

 ## Todo
-- It would be nice if args or IOptions<T> could be passed to the IPoolItemFactory.Create<T> method
+- It would be nice if args or IOptions<T> could be passed to the IPoolItemFactory.Create<T> method.
+Or not.
+Maybe the implementation can get those options injected.
-- It would be nice if IPoolItemFactory had a CreateAsync method
+- It might be nice if IPoolItemFactory had a CreateAsync method

+## Dev Log
+- 12 FEB 2024 - started SMTP pool at the end of 2023, but got busy with other stuff.
+Will take it up again soon though because I need it for a work project.